papertrail-app/papertrail-gui/README.md

 ###### Windows:

-On Windows, `poppler` needs to be installed.
-Follow the instructions from the `pdf2image` module located [here](https://pypi.org/project/pdf2image/) to install for Windows.
+On Windows, PaperTrail depends on `poppler` and `zbar`, but they have been bundled here and should work without anything extra both when running the Python module and when running the release executable.

 ###### Linux: